sideeffect-io/AsyncStateMachine/README.md

 }
 ```

-The only requirement to be able to use enums with the DSL is to have them conform to *DSLCompatible*.
+The only requirement to be able to use enums with the DSL is to have them conform to *DSLCompatible* (which allows to use enums in a declarative manner, without the need for pattern matching).

 ## The Runtime